 Cybex has five model groups: Agis, Eternis, Balios, Iris and Priam.
 The Priam is Cybex’s flagship stroller, so let’s review that first.

-Cybex recently released what they call the “little brother” of the Priam, the Mios.
-Priced at $650, the Mios showcases Cybex’s new mesh fabric on the backrest and footrest to combat overheating.
+Cybex also sells what they call the “little brother” of the Priam, the Mios.
+Priced at $650, the Mios showcases Cybex’s mesh fabric on the backrest and footrest to combat overheating.
 A padded cushion can be added over the mesh on cooler days.
 The 21.4 lb. stroller comes with a one-hand fold to a stand alone position, extendable canopy, reversible seat, one hand recline and all wheel suspension.
 While the cup holder is extra, a rain cover, bumper bar and car seat adapters for Cybex and GB infant seats are included.

 If these strollers are too pricey, Cybex offers several other strollers in the $260 to $470 range.

 The Agis M-Air 3 ($150) is a souped up Baby Jogger City Mini—that is, a tri-wheel stroller with height adjustable handle, two step fold and a no rethread harness, which is common car seats but unusual for strollers.
 A four wheel version of this stroller is called the Agis M-Air4 ($230 to $280).

 The Eternis ($360) is similar to the Agis, but features larger wheels.
 Again, there are both three wheel (Eternis M3) and four-wheel (Eternis M4)versions of this model.
 While the Eternis is no longer featured on Cybex’s web site, it is still for sale at Buy Buy Baby.

 The Balios M ($400) stroller is similar to the Eternis but adds a reversible, removable seat.
 With the seat removed, you can pop in a Cybex Aton infant car seat.